-Also remember – not all indexes are created equal.
-Some indexes may be placed in sorted way or pages placed in random places – this may affect index scan/range scan speed dramatically.
-The rows referenced by indexes also could be located sequentially or require radom IO if index ranges are scanned.
-There are also clustered keys in Innodb which combine index access with data access, saving you IO for completely disk bound workloads.
+Also, remember – not all indexes are created equal.
+Some indexes may be placed in a sorted way or pages placed in random places – this may affect index scan/range scan speed dramatically.
+The rows referenced by indexes also could be located sequentially or require random IO if index ranges are scanned.
+There are also clustered keys in Innodb which combine index access with data access, saving you IO for completely disk-bound workloads.

-There are certain optimizations in works which would improve performance of index accesses/index scans.
-For example retrieving index values first and then accessing rows in sorted order can be a lot of help for big scans.
-This will reduce the gap but I doubt it will be closed.
+There are certain optimizations in the works which would improve the performance of index accesses/index scans.
+For example, retrieving index values first and then accessing rows in sorted order can be a lot of help for big scans.
+This will reduce the gap, but I doubt it will be closed.

-Joins are used to compose the complex object which was previously normalized to several tables or perform complex queries finding relationships between objects.
-Normalized structure and a lot of joins is right way to design your database as textbooks teach you… but when dealing with large data sets it could be recepie to disaster.
-The problem is not the data size – normalized data normally becomes smaller, but dramatically increased number of index lookups which could be random accesses.
-This problem exists for all kinds of applications, however for OLTP applications with queries examining only few rows it is less of the problem.
-Data retrieval, search, DSS, business intelligence applications which need to analyze a lot of rows run aggregates etc is when this problem is the most dramatic.
+Joins are used to compose the complex object which was previously normalized to several tables, or perform complex queries finding relationships between objects.
+Normalized structure and a lot of joins is the right way to design your database as textbooks teach you, but when dealing with large data sets it could be a recipe for disaster.
+The problem is not the data size; normalized data normally becomes smaller, but a dramatically increased number of index lookups could be random accesses.
+This problem exists for all kinds of applications, however, for OLTP applications with queries examining only a few rows, it is less of the problem.
+Data retrieval, search, DSS, business intelligence applications which need to analyze a lot of rows run aggregates, etc., is when this problem is the most dramatic.

 Some joins are also better than others.
-For example if you have star join with dimention tables being small it would not slow things down too much.
-On other hand join of few large tables, which is completely disk bound can be very slow.
+For example, if you have a star join with dimension tables being small, it would not slow things down too much.
+On the other hand, a join of a few large tables, which is completely disk-bound, can be very slow.

-One of the reasons elevating this problem in MySQL is lack of advanced join methods at this point (the work is on a way) – MySQL can’t do hash join or sort merge join – it only can do nested loops method which requires a lot of index lookups which may be random.
+One of the reasons elevating this problem in MySQL is a lack of advanced join methods at this point (the work is on a way) – MySQL can’t do hash join or sort-merge join – it only can do nested loops method, which requires a lot of index lookups which may be random.

-Here is good example.
+Here is a good example.
 As we saw my 30mil rows (12GB) table was scanned in less than 5 minutes.
-Now if we would do eq join of the table to other 30mil rows table and it will be completely random.
-We’ll need to perform 30 millions of random row reads, which gives us 300.000 seconds with 100 rows/sec rate.
+Now if we would do eq join of the table to other 30mil rows table, it will be completely random.
+We’ll need to perform 30 million random row reads, which gives us 300,000 seconds with 100 rows/sec rate.
 So we would go from 5 minutes to almost 4 days if we need to do the join.
-Some people assume join would be close to two full table scans (as 60mil of rows need to be read) – this is way wrong.
+Some people assume join would be close to two full table scans (as 60mil of rows need to be read) – but this is way wrong.

 Do not take me as going against normalization or joins.
-It is great principle and should be used when possible.
-Just do not forget about performance implications designing the system and do not expect joins to be be free.
+It is a great principle and should be used when possible.
+Just do not forget about the performance implications designed into the system and do not expect joins to be free.

 Finally I should mention one more MySQL limitation which requires you to be extra careful working with large data sets.
-In MySQL single query runs as single thread (with exeption of MySQL Cluster) and MySQL issues IO requests one by one for query execution, which means if single query execution time is your concern many hard drives and large number of CPUs will not help.
-Sometimes it is good idea to manually split query into several, run in parallel and aggregate result sets.
+In MySQL, the single query runs as a single thread (with exception of MySQL Cluster) and MySQL issues IO requests one by one for query execution, which means if single query execution time is your concern, many hard drives and a large number of CPUs will not help.
+Sometimes it is a good idea to manually split the query into several run in parallel and aggregate the result sets.

-Try to fit data set you’re working with in memory – Processing in memory is so much faster and you have whole bunch of problems solved just doing so.
-Use multiple servers to host portions of data set.
-Store portion of data you’re going to work with in temporary table etc.
+Try to fit data set you’re working with in memory – Processing in memory is so much faster and you have a whole bunch of problems solved just doing so.
+Use multiple servers to host portions of the data set.
+Store a portion of data you’re going to work with in temporary tables etc.

-Prefer full table scans to index accesses – For large data sets full table scans are often faster than range scans and other types of index lookups.
-Even if you look at 1% or rows or less full table scan may be faster.
+Prefer full table scans to index accesses – For large data sets, full table scans are often faster than range scans and other types of index lookups.
+Even if you look at 1% fr rows or less, a full table scan may be faster.